Sunday, 1 June 2014

 View from the northern side.
 (16.03.2011)

-Just outside the Sheranwala bagh near the north eastern corner and visible from the garden itself, is the Samadhi of Mahan Singh (died 1790), father of Ranjit Singh.
-It is located at 32° 09' 23.21" N, 74° 11' 19.67" E. The access is through a lane on the backside of shops on main GT road.
-When I visited this place, it was close and the owner could not be found.
-It was being used as a store.
-Needless to say that the building though still strong, is in urgent need of repair.
-And more important is to clear the encroachments on all sides.
-Yes, I know it is a wishful thinking.
-This is how we treat historical monuments.
+Just outside Sheranwala Bagh, near the northeastern corner and visible from within the garden itself, is the Samadhi of Mahan Singh (died 1790), the father of Ranjit Singh.
+It is located at 32° 09' 23.21" N, 74° 11' 19.67" E. Access is through a lane behind the row of shops on the main GT Road.

 View from the lane.
 (16.03.2011)